 The Kimberley region in the northwest of Western Australia is one of the most remote and unspoiled wilderness areas in the world.
-It’s unique geology, ancient limestone reef and rich Aboriginal culture has fascinated visitors for many years.
-It is home to some of Australia’s most beautiful and rare bird life, diverse flora and exciting fauna.
+Its unique geology, vibrant Aboriginal culture and diverse flora and fauna have fascinated visitors for many years.

 Bird enthusiasts will particularly enjoy our visit to Marlgu Billabong at Parrys Lagoon Nature Reserve.
-These reserves are havens for a vast variety of sea and waterbirds.
+The reserve is a haven for a variety of waterbirds.

 Download Trip Dossier Here